Our staff will respond to your query promptly and provide detailed information to your questions.

 The village of Levi is located 170 km north of the Arctic Circle, deep in Finnish Lapland surrounded by the peaceful old forests, high enough that the Northern Lights will hopefully blaze across the sky.
-Your family will stay in your own private log cabin, each with their own fireplace and sauna.
+Your family will stay in your own private log cabin, with fireplaces, living rooms and sauna.
+Enjoy a Christmas tree in your own cabin which you can decorate on arrival if you want.
 Enjoy great local food and join in some exhilarating winter activities like husky & reindeer sledding and snowmobiling.

 - Visit to a reindeer farm including a reindeer sleigh ride, lunch and activities around the fire